 ADC2d: Proposal to the ADC for re-approval of a Collaborative partner.

 ADC approval and periodic reapproval (in advance of renewal of the legal agreement) is required where the type of relationship with the prospective partner is a franchise, University validation, external validation, Dual or Joint Award, Academic Support Agreement or External Accreditation Partnership Agreement.

-ADC5: Proposal for the Withdrawal of a Programme of Study or an Element of a Programme ADC7: Proposal for the Temporary Suspension of a Programme of Study
+ADC5: Proposal for the Withdrawal of a Programme of Study or an Element of a Programme

+ADC7: Proposal for the Temporary Suspension of a Programme of Study

 For programme withdrawal (or constituent course instances) form ADC5 is used and for programme suspension form ADC7.
 Both these forms are completed by the School and sent to your Academic Services Officer to be processed.
 All withdrawal and suspension requests must comply with UH deadlines to meet with the Competition and Markets Authority (CMA) regulations.
 If forms are received after the identified date they may not be processed as there can be considerable impact on UCAS applicants, as detailed in the CMA guidance document.
-Further details on programme withdrawal are available at: https://herts365.sharepoint.com/sites/Learning-and-teaching-resources-and-support/SitePages/Academic-Quality.aspx)
+Further details on programme withdrawal are available at: https://herts365.sharepoint.com/sites/Organisation-structure-and-departments/SitePages/Centre-for-Academic-Quality-Assurance-(CAQA).aspx